 In 2008, we launched our shelter services program with the opening of Susan’s Place.
-The 200-bed transitional shelter houses women who are mentally ill or medically frail, and is located in the Bronx.
-We opened the 52nd Street Women’s Center in 2019.
+The 200-bed transitional shelter houses women who are mentally ill or medically frail and is located in the Bronx.
+We opened 52nd Street Women’s Center in 2019; a 120-bed shelter.
 Since opening, we have helped even more women move out of the shelter system and into stable, permanent housing.

-In addition, we actively advocate for government policies aimed at the construction of more affordable housing and the creating of better health policy.
+In addition, we actively advocate for government policies aimed at the construction of more affordable housing and the creation of better health policies.

 Homelessness carries an ugly stigma.
 Many see it as a characteristic, something that cannot be altered.
 However, it is truly a condition.
 Conditions are treatable.
 Our accessible co-location and community-based health care models provide these essential treatments.
 Together, they work as a catalyst, breaking the cycle and altering the perceptions of homelessness.